Maintenance

 nano borg.sh

-The main commands of this script are borg create
+The main commands of this script are borg create, borg prune and

 these commands.